ruichenZz/cs239-attention-span/user-research/CS239 Attention Span User Research.md

 **We hope this blog post gives a clear picture of the issues surrounding short vs. long video engagement and offers a glimpse into a potential solution that better aligns with both user needs and creator goals.**

-***DEPTH (optional, not required) [+2]: Pick a model research paper with a formative study.
-Write your user research as a formative study section.
-In your submission, specify your model paper and why you chose it.***

 ## # Reflection